 - Your name, address, and contact information (email and phone number)

 - The most important step is the summary that details exactly what happened and what legal claims plaintiff has.
 This paragraph should be stated right away.
 This should be summarized in a couple sentences.
-It should tsate the damage and what plaintiff has suffered as a result of defendant’s actions.
+It should state the damage and what plaintiff has suffered as a result of defendant’s actions.
+Failure to mention any brief history regarding the claim could result in your entire demand letter getting ignored, and the court clerk who may ignore your claim.
+It is important to be as chronological as possible.

 - Refrain from making any physical threats, speaking unprofessionally, or using any inappropriate language.